 Another interesting observation is that I tend to get sick less during cold and flu season… now to be fair I live in California so it usually isn’t so cold here, but I am curious to see what the direct effect is of kombucha’s probiotics on people who have been taking antibiotics their whole life (perhaps we will be doing another survey soon!).

-I wish I could say this benefit is something I experience every time I drink… ha ha for me though, drinking less is still the best cure for a hangover — but, if you can follow the kombucha protocol of drinking equal parts kombucha and h2O, kombucha should help… that and a good immune system.
+I wish I could say this benefit is something I experience every time I drink… haha for me though, drinking less is still the best cure for a hangover — but, if you can follow the kombucha protocol of drinking equal parts kombucha and h2O, kombucha should help… that and a good immune system.
 The reason why is plenty: kombucha cleanses the liver, it also has glucose and electrolytes which help blood sugar levels for as well as hydration… when drank with h2O!
-In other articles we will show you how to infuse kombucha with your favorite spirit.
-Hey, if you’re gonna drink you mine as well add some stuff to you beverage that makes it taste better and is better for you… can you say Kombucharita?
+In other articles, we will show you how to infuse the kombucha with your favorite spirit.
+Hey, if you’re going to drink you mine as well add some stuff to your beverage that makes it taste better and is better for you… can you say Kombucharita?

-Kombucha Makes Your Skin Look Younger and Heals Eczema
+Kombucha Makes Your Skin Look Younger And Heals Eczema

-When we surveyed we did not have this as a question, but my guess would be it is two fold, both ingesting kombucha and applying the drink (and/or culture), externally to the skin.
+When we surveyed we did not have this as a question, but my guess would be it is two-fold, both ingesting kombucha and applying the drink (and/or culture), externally to the skin.
 When applied to the skin it will act as an astringent cleansing out and balancing oily skin.
-If you do decided to use the culture, set it a aside as your designated external culture and do not use it for making kombucha tea that will be ingested.
+If you do decide to use the culture, set it a side as your designated external culture and do not use it for making kombucha tea that will be ingested.
 Drinking kombucha will benefit the skin, in my opinion, from the liver cleansing effects.

 Though there were some peps that claimed kombucha grew back their hair, the majority of people that have noticed Kombucha hair benefits was that kombucha restored their hair color and strengthened their hair.
 Again, this is from both internal and external use.
-I created an instructional kombucha hair recipe video on how to make a kombucha hair rinse.. to this day it works better than any fancy shmancy over priced salon product.
+I created an instructional kombucha hair recipe video on how to make a kombucha hair rinse.. to this day it works better than any fancy-schmancy overpriced salon product.

 Kombucha Benefits Explained

 In other words, drinking kombucha lets your body heal itself.
-In my opinion this is the best general answer, however I would like to add the following.
-Kombucha, though acidic by itself, is alkalizing to the body when ingested. pH balance is extremely important, and more so than ever when you consider that coffee, caffeine, sugar, and all refined grain products (bread, crackers, cakes, etc), are all Acidic.
+In my opinion, this is the best general answer.
+However, I would like to add the following.
+Kombucha, though acidic by itself, is alkalizing to the body when ingested.
+PH balance is extremely important, and more so than ever when you consider that coffee, caffeine, sugar, and all refined grain products (bread, crackers, cakes, etc.), are all Acidic.
 I also have read the benefits of Apple Cider vinegar in healing with numerous ailments, one of which being Acid reflux.
-Kombucha has many vinegar properties (though it is NOT apple cider vinegar, if over fermented, it resembles it).
+Kombucha has many vinegar properties (though it is NOT apple cider vinegar if over fermented, it resembles it).
 If that is true, GREAT, I most certainly would enjoy drinking an iced cold kombucha beverage over apple cider vinegar!
 There are some other benefits with Kombucha (specific hangover applications, advanced weight loss, curing athletes foot, etc), but you guys are probably Kombucha’d Out today, so we’ll save it for an Advanced Class.
 Some people may experience some, all, or none of these benefits.
 Other kombucha tea drinkers have reported some slight kombucha side effects.
-Stay tuned for a kombucha video discussing both the kombucha health benefits and kombucha side effects and what you can do if you do happen to experience a side effect… here’s a hint; drink MORE WATER!
+Here’s a hint; drink MORE WATER!